jadecobra/python_tdd_exercises/source/truth_table/projects/car.rst

 test_too_hot_closed_door_timer_set
 *********************************************************************************

-The :ref:`truth table` for when the key is :red:`far` from the starter and the timer is :green:`set` is
+The :ref:`truth table` for when the key is :red:`far` from the starter and the the brake is being :green:`pressed` is

 =============  ==============  =================  ==================  ================
 door           timer           start button       too hot             output